sambanova/ai-starter-kit/benchmarking/README.md

 If the user wants to send 32 requests to be processed sequentially, here are the parameter values that can work as an example:
 - Parameters:
   - Number of requests: 32
-  - Number of concurrent workers: 1
+  - Number of concurrent requests: 1

 We can see in the following Gantt chart how the 32 requests are being executed one after the other.
 (SambaNova Cloud with LLama3-8b was used for this example)